maxhniebergall/Aphori.st/frontend/src/components/StoryTree_refactor.md

 3. **Create Container Component for Data Management**

    - **Description**:
-     - Develop a `StoryTreeContainer.js` component responsible for data fetching, node management, and handling the virtualized list.
+     - Develop a `StoryTreeOperator.js` component responsible for data fetching, node management, and handling the virtualized list.
      - This component will interact with the state management system and pass necessary data and callbacks to presentational components like `StoryTreeNode`.
      - This separation improves maintainability and readability.

-4. **Isolate Sibling Navigation Logic into Custom Hook**
+4. **Isolate Sibling Navigation Logic into Custom Hook** s
    - **Description**:
      - Extract the sibling management and navigation logic from both `StoryTreeRootNode` and `StoryTreeNode` into a custom React hook, such as `useSiblingNavigation.js`.
      - This hook will handle loading siblings, navigating between them, and managing related state.